Siddhant-Ray/Scratch-LawEcon/README.md

 Tasks undertaken:

 - Annotating day level and year level news files with the SRL method from the Relatio package.
-Files in [`annots`](annots).
+Files in [`srl_annotations`](srl_annotations).
 - Interactive NER linkage graph on labour contracts.
 Files in [`labour_contracts`](labour_contracts).
 - Paraphrase detection and clustering.
 Files in [`paraphrase`](paraphrase).
 - Sentence simplification and clustering.
 Files in [`simplification_clustering`](simplification_clustering).